ivanzakharov/docs/development-guidelines/application-objects/macros.md

   ```

-- No excessive macro/constants using
+- No excessive macro/constants using in the code

   Example (incorrect):